DistributedCollective/SIPS/SIP-35.md

 |||||| **Total** | $5.42 Million |
 |

-This will, in total, raise 5.42 Million.
+This will, in total, raise $5.42 Million (USD).

-The SOV raised in the Early Funders round will be primarily used for the  Origins Bonding Curve.
+The SOV raised in the Early Funders round will be primarily used for the  Origins Bonding Curve reserves.

-The Stablecoin raised in the Early Funders round will be used by the  Origins Treasury.
+The stablecoin raised in the Early Funders round will be used by the  Origins Treasury.

 ### Programmatic Sale